tnebooks/12th-english/content.en/two-gentlemen-of-verona/_index.md

 War had not broken their spirit.
 Their selfless action brought a new nobility to human life, gave promise of a greater hope for human society.

 ## About The Author

-Archibald Joseph Cronin (1896–1981) was a Scottish novelist, dramatist and physician.
+**Archibald Joseph Cronin (1896–1981)** was a Scottish novelist, dramatist and physician.
 A doctor by training, Cronin was one of the most renowned storytellers of the twentieth century.
 Many of his stories have emerged from his medical career and are noted for their narrative skill, deep social conscience and finely drawn characters.
 Cronin’s books were not only bestsellers but some of them (such as The Citadel and The Keys of the Kingdom) were made into successful films and were adapted for radio and television.
 His novella Country Doctor was adapted for a long running BBC radio and TV series.

-## Glossary

-**shrug** - raise one’s **shoulders** slightly and momentarily

-**tunic** - a loose outer garment without sleeves

-**slackened** - reduced

-**demeanour** - appearance and behaviour

-**artless** - innocent, guileless

-**hawk** - sell things crying out loudly, going from place to place

-**deserted** - uninhabited, **unoccupiedemigrate** - take up citizenship of another country

-**vexation** - annoyance

-**vestibule** - lobby

-**chatter** - a series of short, quick high-pitched sounds

-**intrude** - enter without permission

-**rubble** - debris, broken bricks